-The author of more than 200 pieces of legislation that have been signed into law, Senator Diegnan is in his 21st year as a state legislator.
+The author of more than 230 bills that have been signed into law, Senator Patrick J. Diegnan Jr. is in his 22nd year as a state legislator.

-Senator Diegnan is a former Deputy Speaker and Parliamentarian of the General Assembly, a former Chairman of the Assembly Higher Education Committee and a former Chairman of the Assembly Education Committee.
+Senator Diegnan is a former Deputy Speaker and Parliamentarian of the General Assembly, where he also chaired the Education and Higher Education committees.

-His legislation regarding sudden cardiac arrest, concussion and exertional heat stroke helped make New Jersey the country’s leader in health and safety policies for high school student-athletes, according to the Korey Stringer Institute’s 2018 and 2019 national rankings.
+Senator Diegnan’s legislation regarding sudden cardiac arrest, concussion and exertional heat stroke helped make New Jersey the country’s leader in health and safety policies for high school student-athletes, according to the Korey Stringer Institute’s national rankings.

-Senator Diegnan and his wife, Anita, to whom he has been wed for 44 years, are the proud parents of daughters Heather and Tara, and proud grandparents of Vanessa, Alexa, Brooke and Andrew.
+Senator Diegnan and his wife, Anita, to whom he has been wed for 46 years, are the proud parents of daughters Heather Paragano-Utt and Tara Webster, and proud grandparents of Vanessa, Alexa, Brooke, and Andrew.

 State Trooper Fraternal Association, Legislator of the Year, 2019 and 2020